Last Updated October 19th, 2017

 Minor equipment shuffling and sportier transmission behavior as BMW winds down a design generation of its midsize crossover SUV.
 In the wings is an all-new X5 for model-year 2019.
 It’ll have different styling and larger dimensions and promises better performance and fuel economy.

 The 2018 X5 continues as one of the older entries in the premium-midsize-crossover class.
 It’s still a worthwhile rival for the likes of the Mercedes-Benz GLE and a sportier alternative to the segment sales leader, the Lexus RX.
 It returns with one of the broadest range of powertrains in the competitive set, including six- and eight-cylinder engines, a diesel, and a plug-in-hybrid.
 Atop the line is the 567-horsepower X5 M from the German automaker’s high-performance division.
 Most models are available with a small third-row seat that increases passenger capacity to seven from the standard five.

-Why should I wait for the 2018?
+Why should I buy a 2018?

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?